Chart Color Schemes

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-In AreaSearch's latest postcode level ATO data released for financial year 2023, Chirnside Park's median income among taxpayers is $54,426.
-The average income in the suburb is $67,718.
+AreaSearch released postcode level ATO data for financial year 2023.
+Chirnside Park's median income among taxpayers was $54,426, with an average of $67,718.
 These figures align with national averages.
-In Greater Melbourne, the median income is $57,688 and the average is $75,164.
+Greater Melbourne had a median income of $57,688 and an average of $75,164.
 Based on Wage Price Index growth of 8.25% since financial year 2023, estimated incomes for September 2025 would be approximately $58,916 (median) and $73,305 (average).
-The 2021 Census shows that household, family, and personal incomes in Chirnside Park cluster around the 65th percentile nationally.
-Income brackets indicate that 34.6% of the population, equivalent to 4,341 individuals, fall within the $1,500 - $2,999 income range.
-This pattern is similar to the broader area where 32.8% occupy this range.
+The 2021 Census shows household, family, and personal incomes in Chirnside Park cluster around the 65th percentile nationally.
+Income brackets indicate 34.6% of residents fall within the $1,500 - 2,999 income range.
+This is similar to broader area patterns where 32.8% occupy this range.
 Housing accounts for 14.7% of income.
-Residents' strong earnings rank them within the 73rd percentile for disposable income.
+Residents rank in the 73rd percentile for disposable income.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income